Poush Mela Santiniketan – Festival & Travel Guide

 10. A suggested slow itinerary (3–4 days)

-2. Day 2: Morning at Visva-Bharati (Patha Bhavana & Kala Bhavana), lunch at a local homestay, evening at Sonajhuri Haat.
+- Day 2: Morning at Visva-Bharati (Patha Bhavana & Kala Bhavana), lunch at a local homestay, afternoon at Poush Mela to explore crafts, food, and cultural performances.

-3. Day 3: Workshop (batik or pottery) at Amar Kutir, afternoon birdwatching at Ballabhpur Sanctuary, leisurely spa evening.
+- Day 3: Workshop (batik or pottery) at Amar Kutir, afternoon birdwatching at Ballabhpur Sanctuary, and evening watching fireworks at Poush Mela .

 11. Responsible travel & how to give back